codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a cow with two legs?
-Lean beef.
+Why did the worker get fired from the orange juice factory?
+Lack of concentration.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+When was the programming language &quot;C#&quot; released?
- 1. HTTP
+ 1. 1999
- 2. HTTPS
+ 2. 2000
- 3. FTP
+ 3. 1998
- 4. IRC
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  IRC
+  2000
 </details>